Dacres Hotel: Hotel Dacres

-In 1899 a group of investors headed by Walla Walla pioneer George Dacres and his son James E. Dacres purchased the burnt out shell of the Stine House and began to rebuild it.
+In 1899 with the economy on the rebound a group of investors headed by Walla Walla pioneer George Dacres and his son James E. Dacres purchased the burnt out shell of the Stine House and began to rebuild it.
 The hotel was once again doubled in size and the entire Main Street frontage was rebuilt with a pre-fabricated cast iron facade manufactured by Mesker Brothers in St. Louis, Missouri and shipped to Walla Walla by rail.
 It was and is the largest Mesker facade in Washington State.
 The second floor was adorned with a wrought iron balcony, echoing the wooden one that had adorned the Stine House.
 The hotel's lobby was lavishly decorated with red carpet, oak furniture, potted plants, polished brass spittoons and a grand piano.
 The rooms were no less accommodating and even came with a free pitcher of ice water.
 Other guest services included a larger restaurant, a barber shop, a Turkish Bath and later a first-class bar and a grill room featuring live music.
-Officially opened for business on November 1, 1899, the revived building once again became Walla Walla's premier hotel and thanks to its proximity to the Keylor Grand Opera House, the regions's main Vaudeville venue, the Dacres would see such notable guests as Louisa May Alcott, John Philip Sousa, Harry Lauder and Al Jolson, among others.
+Officially opened for business on November 1, 1899, the revived hostelry quickly regained its status as Walla Walla's premier hotel and thanks to its proximity to the Keylor Grand Opera House, the regions's main Vaudeville venue, the Dacres would see such notable guests as Louisa May Alcott, John Philip Sousa, Harry Lauder and Al Jolson, among others.